 Her book, Irish on the Move: Performing Mobility in American Variety Theatre (University of Iowa Press, 2019) argues that nineteenth-century American variety theatre formed a crucial battleground for anxieties about mobility, immigration, and ethnic community in the United States.
 She analyzes how what she calls “dramaturgies of mobility” -- repeated narratives, types, images, strategies, and performative practices -- participated in systems of meaning pertaining to mobility and informed systematic oppression as well as served as strategies for survival.
 Irish on the Move was named a finalist for the 2019 Theatre Library Association George Freedley Memorial Book Award.

 Granshaw’s work has been recognized and supported through awards, grants, and fellowships.
 Irish on the Move received support through the Hibernian Research Award from the Cushwa Center for the Study of American Catholicism at the University of Notre Dame, American Theatre and Drama Society Faculty Travel Award, and a Harry Ransom Center Research Fellowship.
 In 2014, Granshaw was awarded the American Theatre and Drama Society Vera Mowry Roberts Award for Research and Publication for her Theatre Survey (January 2014) article “The Mysterious Victory of the Newsboys: The Grand Duke Theatre’s 1874 Challenge to the Theatre Licensing Law.”
 "Inventing the Tramp: The Early Tramp Comic on the Variety Stage,” part of Irish on the Move’s first chapter, also won the 2018 Robert A. Schanke Theatre Research Award at the Mid-America Theatre Conference.
-Her monograph on popular performance in Belfast was awarded a 2020 Pitt Momentum Fund Seed Grant and ESC Faculty Research Grant.
+Her research on popular performance in Belfast was awarded a 2020 Pitt Momentum Fund Seed Grant and ESC Faculty Research Grant.

 She teaches in the BA, MFA, and PhD programs and mentors student dramaturgs.
 She is affiliate faculty with the Global Studies Center, the European Union Center of Excellence/European Studies Center, Gender, Sexuality, and Women Studies Program, and Cultural Studies.
 Granshaw was honored to receive the University of Pittsburgh’s 2021 Dietrich School of Arts and Sciences Excellence in Graduate Mentoring Award (tenured category).

 Education & Training